Therapy Metairie, La. Counselors, Metairie, LA. Individual counseling, marriage counseling, family counseling, group

 - reconnect in new ways

 Even the happiest and healthiest of couples run across difficult times.
-All of these things, and many others, can be addressed in couples therapy so that you can gain the coping skills and strategies needed to deal with any common or unique issues that arise and pose a challenge to your relationship.
+All of these things, and many others, can be addressed in couples therapy so that you can gain the coping skills of my porn leeks and strategies needed to deal with any common or unique issues that arise and pose a challenge to your relationship.
 When going through a difficult time in your relationship, one of the most effective ways to start the mending process is implementing basic healthy communication skills.
 The key to good communication is to really listen to what your partner is expressing to you and then attempt to understand their perspective.
 Often times we are so concerned with trying to get our point across, that we forget to take the time to hear what our partner is trying to communicate to us.
 Good communication is a two way street and the ultimate goal should be to better understand your partner.
 If you are both working to understand each other, real work can be done to better your relationship.
 More details in a blog post.

 Priscilla Hurd, LPC, NCC